Keretapi Tanah Melayu: KTM Kargo

 Generally, cargo is moved either in open or covered wagons.
-In the future, all covered wagons will be replaced with containers to allow for flexibility i.e. goods can be dismounted from the train and delivered directly to customers' premises.
+As of 2025, covered wagons have been replaced with containers to allow for flexibility i.e. goods can be dismounted from the train and delivered directly to customers' premises.

 Non-rail subsidiaries

 KTM operates several non-rail subsidiaries.
 Though considered as non-core businesses, KTMB has benefited from these two operations, which are: